darlenewagner/nextflowViral/README.md

 # nextflowViral
 This set of pipelines represents a viral genomic SNPs and consensus computing utility with a minimum number of software dependencies compared to comparable tools.
+The *nextflowViral* pipelines also leverage Singularity for enhanced portability.

 ### Vignette 1: Install and run from LINUX/UNIX using Singularity and Nextflow only - *Recommended Method*